tmandzak/CarND-LaneLines-P1/writeup_Mandzak.md

 * min_line_length is reduced to catch small fragments of lane lines.
 See ```parameters['min_line_length_p']```.
 * Outliers in terms of slopes and intercepts of Hough lines are dropped out before averaging.
 See ```filter_lines``` procedure.
 * Additional slope threshold was applied to eliminate other mild non-lane lines.
 See ```parameters['slope_threshold']```.
-* Slopes and intercepts of final two lines are updated by weighted averaging over slopes and intercepts in previous frames.
+* Slopes and intercepts of final two lines are updated by weighted averaging over slopes and intercepts from previous frames.
+It lets reduce redundant shaking of averaged lines.
+Weights are set to reduce linearly from 1 for the current frame to 0 in a defined frame in the past.
+Seems linearity makes sense under assuption of a constant velocity of the car.
 See ```frame_smooth``` procedure.

 Pipeline test on challenge selected images

 ![Image 1](callenge_test_image.png "Pipeline test on challenge selected images")

 ###2.
-Identify potential shortcomings with your current pipeline
+Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Let me list following shortcommings of the pipeline developed:

+* The pipeline doesn't seem to work as well with more curved lane lines
+* The pipeline doesn't take into account cars driving behind
+* The masking polygon has rigidly defined vertices making the pipeline less usefull when apex ("end of the road" position) is changing
+* Current solution implements very simple smoothing over historical data and lines are still shaking a little bit
+* A lot more will come with deeper knowledge )

 ###3.
 Suggest possible improvements to your pipeline